point85/caliper/README.md

 The diagram below illustrates these concepts.
 ![Caliper Diagram](https://github.com/point85/caliper/blob/master/doc/CaliperDiagram.png)

 All units are owned by the unified measurement system.
 Units x and y belong to a relational system (such as SI or International Customary).
 So too do units w and z.
 Unit y has a linear conversion to unit x; therefore x must be defined before y can be defined.
 Unit x is also related to y by x = (y - b)/a.
-Unit w has a converison to unit z.
+Unit w has a conversion to unit z.
 Unit x has a bridge conversion defined to unit z (for example a foot to a metre).
 A bridge conversion from z to x is not necessary since it is the inverse of the conversion from x to z.

 *Scalar Unit*